Introduction

 Trustee Duties in California

-California law imposes a number of duties on trustees.
+California law imposes several duties on trustees.
 These duties include:

 What Happens if a Trustee Breaches Their Duties